cloudposse/terraform-aws-mq-broker/docs/migration-v1-v2.md

 The simplest migration path is to update to the new version, allowing the new defaults to take effect, and then moving the existing security group to the new "resource address".
-(More difficult but less disruptive migration is detailed below under )
+(More difficult but less disruptive migration is detailed below under ["Migration With Minimal Disruption"](#migration-with-minimal-disruption).)

 - Modify your module reference to refer to the new version
 - Run `terraform plan`